Preeya0225/capstone_project/README.md

 One way to approaching this problem is using Spatial Data Analysis (more information [here](https://geodacenter.github.io/)) GeoDa is designed to facilitate new insights from data analysis by exploring and modeling spatial patterns.

 Additionally, by providing real-time data, this model can be used as continent-wide disease surveillance for early warning detections, not just for Germany, but also for other countries in Europe.
 Obtaining more accurate vaccination rate would be the first step in improving this model.

+Furthermore, we can build an additional model such as VAR-model (Vector Autoregression model).
+This way we can also forecast our X-variables such as vaccination records as well as reported Measles cases.
+During modeling we had discovered that using reported Measles cases would give us more accurate results.
+However, SARIMAX model is not suited for that, but VAR-model is.
+Another next step would be building a VAR-model with the datasets.

 These are just few examples of how our model can still be improved in the future.